roberson3d/roberson3d.github.io/index.md

 layout: default
 title: "Ricky Roberson | Portfolio"
 brief: |
-  <p>As a video game engineer based in Chicago, IL, I am passionate about working with a small team of talented individuals to conceive and develop fun games.</p>
+  <p>As a video game engineer based in Chicago, IL, I am passionate about working with talented individuals to conceive and develop fun experiences.</p>
   <p>In my ideal role, I thrive in a collaborative environment where I can contribute to unique systems and games, share ownership in creative decisions, and pursue self-motivated ideas.</p>
   <p>I value a culture of creative collaboration, opportunities for professional development, and a sustainable work environment.
 I am excited to be part of a team that creates innovative games and brings joy to players worldwide.</p>
 ---